What is Distraction Osteogenesis?

 After a healing period, bone grows in and implants are placed.
 A hybrid type, fixed (non- removable) prosthesis is placed.

-Dr. Miremadi or Dr. Monto uses distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
-If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Miremadi or Monto.
+Dr. Miremadi uses distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Dr. Miremadi.

 Get the BEST oral & maxillofacial surgery services